greshake/i3status-rust/README.md

 We welcome new contributors!
 Take a gander at [CONTRIBUTING.md](CONTRIBUTING.md).

+Note that new development is taking place in the `async` branch.

 ## License

 This project is licensed under the GPLv3.
 See the [LICENSE](LICENSE) file for details.